 The members of our Scientific Advisory Panel freely give their time and expertise to drive forward research in our fight against childhood cancer.
-The Panel meets at least four times a year to assess research grant applications, discuss developments in the field and take forward new initiatives.
+This includes assessing research grant applications as part of our peer review process and discussing developments in the field to take forward new initiatives.

-Research into childhood cancer is a broad field and we aim to reflect the diversity of the field amongst the membership of our Panel.
-Tenure on the Panel is for three years; this may be extended for a further period of up to three years by mutual agreement.
+Research into childhood cancer is a broad field and we aim to reflect the diversity of topics amongst the membership of our Scientific Advisory Panel.
+Thus, we select our Scientific Advisory Panel from a pool of experts to tailor for each funding call, depending upon the subject background required.
+Tenure on the Panel is for up to three years; this may be extended for a further period of up to three years by mutual agreement.
 At the end of the tenure period, a Panel member will be invited to become a Scientific Advisor.

 Reader in Cancer Biology and Head of Cancer Section, UCL Institute of Child Health and Great Ormond Street Hospital for Children NHS Trust